As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

 #1 From Glaiza Bernaldez

 It was built by Teodorico Adarna for his wife, a symbol of undying love.
-I describe Temple of Leah beautiful (although not finished yet) and romantic place with a nice overlooking view of the Cebu city.
+I describe Temple beautiful (although not finished yet) and romantic place with a nice overlooking view of the Cebu city.

 We had our engagement shoot there that makes this place a wonderful memory.